-Applicants must submit a detailed FS-10 Budget Form and a Budget Narrative for the grant funds with this application proposal for the initial eight-month period of November1, 2014 through June 30, 2015 and a Multi-Year Budget Summary (Attachment 3) for the entire grant period.
+Applicants must submit a detailed FS-10 Budget Form and a Budget Narrative for the grant funds with this application proposal for the initial Planning Period of January 1, 2018 through June 30, 2018 and a Multi-Year Budget Summary (Attachment 3) for the entire grant term.
 In addition, applicants should submit an overall proposed Resource and Expenditure Plan (Attachment 4) that reflects the total commitment of resources by each of the applicant partners.
-To the greatest extent possible, these proposed plans should reflect full and accurate projected costs for developing and operating the program throughout the seven years of the grant.
+To the greatest extent possible, these proposed plans should reflect full and accurate projected costs for developing and operating the program throughout the seven years of the grant term.

-The proposed plans must consider sustainability and provide evidence of the partnerships past the initial seven year grant period.
-It is advisable that projected costs associated with students earning credits for the AAS degree be modeled over the six year period of enrollment rather than on a per credit or per course basis.
+The proposed plans must consider sustainability and provide evidence of the partnerships past the initial seven-year grant term.
+It is advisable that projected costs associated with students earning credits for the AAS degree be modeled over the six-year period of enrollment rather than on a per-credit or per-course basis.
 Additionally, the applicant and each partner should contribute resources to be included in the sustainability plan.